apache/trafficcontrol/docs/source/api/v2/deliveryservice_requests.rst

 Response Structure
 ------------------
-:author:                        The author of the Delivery Service Request
+:author:                The username of the user who created the Delivery Service Request.
 :authorId:              The integral, unique identifier assigned to the author
 :changeType:            The change type of the :term:`DSR <Delivery Service Request>`.
 It can be ``create``, ``update``, or ``delete``....
 :createdAt:             The date and time at which the :term:`DSR <Delivery Service Request>` was created, in ISO format.
 :deliveryService:       The delivery service that the :term:`DSR <Delivery Service Request>` is requesting to update.

 	:active:                                A boolean that defines :ref:`ds-active`.
 	:anonymousBlockingEnabled:              A boolean that defines :ref:`ds-anonymous-blocking`